 - Red cluster of pimples or small blisters

 - Usually on neck and upper chest, groin area, under the breasts, and in elbow creases.

 Stay cool with your partners at Sheakley

 Your employees are your greatest asset and protecting them during summer heat is a top priority for your company.
-Developing a safety plan to keep your employees cool and protected during the heat not only keeps your employees safe, it can also help you control your workers’ compensation costs and reduce your company’s liability.
-Sheakley’s team of workers’ compensation professionals can help create a safety plan to keep your employees safe while working in the heat.
+Developing a plan to keep your employees safe, cool, and protected in the heat not only keeps your employees healthy, it can also help you control your workers’ compensation costs and reduce your company’s liability.
+Sheakley’s team of workplace safety professionals can help create a safety plan to keep your employees safe while working in the heat.